amakuru01/memdocs/memdocs/intune/configuration/device-restrictions-ios.md

   - iPadOS 13.0 and newer

 - **Block VPN creation**: **Yes** prevents users from creating VPN configuration settings.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might let users create VPNs on devices.

+Note: "3rd party VPN applications might be able to add the VPN profiles even when "Allow adding VPN Configuration (Supervised Only) /allowVPNCreation" is configured on the device.
+This is an iOS behavior"

 - **Block modification of eSIM settings**: **Yes** prevents removing or adding a cellular plan to the eSIM on devices.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might allow users to change these settings.

   This feature applies to: